katnykiel/katnykiel.github.io/content/cv.md

 Advisor: Dr. Hamish Fraser

 - Developed a MATLAB-based app for stereographic projection and trace analysis
-- Performed SEM with OSU’s Center for Electron Microscopy and Analysis
+- Performed SEM with OSU's Center for Electron Microscopy and Analysis

 Jan.
 2020 – May 2021
 Advisor: Dr. Wolfgang Windl